thimpat/run-script-as-admin/README.md

 ## Requirements

-- Windows with PowerShell installed
+- Windows OS
+- [PowerShell 7+](https://github.com/PowerShell/PowerShell) installed and available as `pwsh` in your system PATH
-- VS Code 1.50+ (recommended)
+- VS Code 1.50 or later

 ## Author